blabla1337/skf-flask/skf/markdown/knowledge_base/3-knowledge_base--xss_injection--.md

 this data in the application background, these parameters should be escaped for malicious code in order to prevent cross site scripting injections.
-When an attacker gains the possibility to perform a XSS injection, he is given the opportunity to inject HTML and javascript code directly into the application.
+When an attacker gains the possibility to perform a XSS injection, he is given the opportunity to inject HTML and JavaScript code directly into the application.
 This could lead to accounts being compromised by stealing session cookies, or directly affect the operation of the target application.

 ## Solution: